 I am always happy to see my friends read, happier to see their children read, the happiest to see my children read… but I have learned to respect how much or little others read, -specially my girls and my husband-, for we all relate to books and life differently.
 Quantity and variety differ from person to person, grown up and child alike.
 Whenever I think about reading and my girls, I think about our school books, and their free time.
 For school, some books have to be read, -whether by me or them, that is something I discern according to their age and abilities-.
 They know there are certain expectations, and we are constantly reviewing them, and making adjustments and changes.
 But I don’t push for their independence but assume they want it and with my guidance, it will come as it is showing at times.

 You see.
 Moms of non avid readers who know the value and indispensability of reading in order to learn and enjoy life, have a hard time contemplating reading and their children.
 They, -we-, think a lot about how to make the children read more, worry some or much when they get to certain age, -seven, eight, nine-, and they don’t seem to have it in them to get lost in a book or be avid readers.
-This can become a consuming issue (it was for me at one point, 🙂 It should not be the case.
-Over the years, I have decided that my responsibility is to guide them into reading for learning during our lessons, and to support them as much as I can, to demand certain things from them, and to model reading myself.
+This can become a consuming issue (it was for me at one point, :).)
+It should not be the case.
+Over the years, I have decided that my responsibility is to guide them into reading for learning during our lessons, and to support them as much as I can, and to model reading myself.
 The rest is a faith leap, something I leave to Him.
 Worrying does not help.
 Do what you can, model with joy, and respect them however they are.

 Reading allows me to meet authors, people that have written about concerns, pressing topics, in one word, about our human soul.
 Every year I discover new authors, and now I have other titles by those favorite authors I can read, or re-read.
 Some writers manage to write the best adventures book, or the most interesting novel, while weaving in it christian values, teachings, and truths, never compromising beauty and quality.